 Settlers of previously uninhabited areas are coding their own self-enforcing governmental services.

 Moreover, dreamers in blockchain technology imagine that not only organizations, but also certain aspects of society could be automated.
 Groups of settlers from different areas are establishing self-enforcing trade agreements.

 Most innovation in law started elsewhere.

-But with buyers of legal services becoming more sophisticated, new providers entering the market, emerging technologies and growing pressure on fees, the market is striving for the innovation.
+But with buyers of legal services becoming more sophisticated, new providers entering the market, emerging technologies, and growing pressure on fees, the market is striving for innovation.

-The world is transforming dynamically, and so the jurisprudence industry is.
+The world is transforming dynamically, and so is the jurisprudence industry.
 Smart contracts are offering a change.
-By embracing it the law firms will not only control the risk they face but also open the door to extraordinary opportunities.
+By embracing them, law firms will not only control the risks they face, but also open the door to extraordinary opportunities.

-A blockchain distributed ledger may not replace all layers, but this new technology could eliminate many of the manual steps typically needed to execute contracts.
+The blockchain distributed ledger may not replace all layers, but this new technology could eliminate many of the manual steps typically required in the execution of contracts.